 Repeated LSD misuse can lead to addiction and health problems, including:

 - Impaired vision

 Although not physically addictive, continuous LSD misuse can cause the brain to become reliant on the drug.
 Those who frequently abuse the hallucinogen may experience physical and behavioral changes, such as:

 - Anxiety or paranoia

 - Dilated pupils

 What Does an LSD Overdose Look Like?

 An overdose or “bad trip” occurs when an individual takes a toxic amount of LSD.
-It is impossible to determine what dosage will lead to an overdose, as an individual’s overall health status greatly affects this.
-Because LSD wreaks havoc on the brain, a “bad trip” is not only physically dangerous but also psychologically dangerous, and can even lead to suicidal and homicidal thoughts.
+However, it is impossible to determine what dosage will lead to an overdose, as an individual’s overall health status and frame of mind greatly affects this.
+Inexperienced users are at greater risk of overdosing because they don’t know the amount they can handle, and the potency of each dose can vary.
+Signs of an overdose include: